Our oceans have seen better days: today they are full of plastic. The microparticles end up in our food and our water.

 The purpose of Sidney's artificial reef is to shelter marine life, encouraging it to restore its biodiversity.

-"It's great, after a few weeks the placed containers are already attracting the attention of the species we hope to host.
-Including moray eels and polyps," He says David Booth, Professor of Marine Ecology and Project Leader.
-"We will continue to monitor the installation to evaluate the outcome and improvement of the marine fauna.
-We hope to become a model for other cities as well ".
+"It's wonderful, after a few weeks the arranged containers are already attracting the attention of the species we hope to host.
+Including moray eels and octopuses," He says David Booth, Professor of marine ecology and project leader.
+“We will continue to monitor the installation to evaluate the outcome and improvement of marine wildlife.
+We hope to become a model for other cities too."

 The extent of the problem

 The artificial reef is not a new concept.
-The debate on their usefulness is heated on many sides, especially on the actual ability to stimulate the repopulation of marine species.
+The debate on their usefulness is heated in many quarters, especially on their actual ability to stimulate the repopulation of marine species.

-In fact, a recent study shows an increase of "only" 6.5kg of fish per 10 square meters of artificial coral reef.
+In fact, a recent study shows an increase of "only" 6.5kg of fish for every 10 square meters of artificial coral reef.

 This solution will not solve the problem of sea contamination by itself.
 Not even their heating (and neither does it claim to do so).
 Cutting emissions and plastics is crucial.